Linuxbrew/brew/docs/Custom-GCC-and-cross-compilers.md

 # Custom GCC and Cross Compilers

-Homebrew depends on having an up-to-date version of Xcode because it comes with specific versions of build tools e.g. `clang`.
+Homebrew depends on having an up-to-date version of Xcode because it comes with specific versions of build tools, e.g. `clang`.

-Installing a custom version of GCC or `autotools` into the `$PATH` has the potential to break lots of compiles so we prefer the Apple or Homebrew provided compilers.
+Installing a custom version of GCC or `autotools` into the `$PATH` has the potential to break lots of compiles so we prefer the Apple- or Homebrew-provided compilers.

 Cross-compilers based on GCC will typically be "keg-only" and therefore not